Welcome to the Rundeck user guide. This guide was written to help you quickly become productive with the Rundeck server and tools.

 Rundeck is free software and is public under the Apache Software License.

-Rundeck is meant to compliment the tools you already use (including frameworks like Puppet, Chef, and Jenkins, Cloud, VM) and is geared towards helping you automate actions across them.
+Rundeck is meant to complement the tools you already use (including frameworks like Puppet, Chef, and Jenkins, Cloud, VM) and is geared towards helping you automate actions across them.
 If you currently manage your servers by running commands from the terminal or through scripts, Rundeck is a more user friendly alternative.
 Instead of managing node lists in a spreadsheet or wiki page and then having to transcribe the list to where you execute commands, Rundeck acts as a command and control portal that lets you execute commands using features like node filtering and parallel execution.

 Rundeck also works well for managing virtual servers, be they from a cloud provider or from locally hosted virtualization software.
 The node abstraction enabled by the Rundeck command dispatcher helps you cope with managing dynamic environments.